system-zero/system-zero/data/docs/la.md

   declared as `public`.
 In that case the symbol belongs to `global` scope and should be visible from any scope.

+# Comparisons.

+  - a value of `none` it is the only that can be compared with all the other types for truethness

+  - an ArrayType can be compared also with only other arrays

+  - an IntegerType can be compared also with other integers and with a number, and vice versa

+  - a StringType can be compared also with only other strings

 # Limits

   - maximum number of function arguments is nine